What is it about penny stocks that drive traders wild and how can you find the best plays?

 What Is a Penny Stock Anyway?

 The term penny stock does not consider the market capitalization, just the current market price of the outstanding share.
-However, many people associate a penny stock with a micro-cap stock.
+Many people associate a penny stock with a micro-cap stock.
 However, the term micro-cap considers the company’s market capitalization, not necessarily the share price.

 Stocks that trade aside the major exchanges like the NYSE and NASDAQ are exempt from filing with the Securities and Exchange Commission (SEC) and are not closely investigated like their Wall Street friends.